coupergateway/couper/docs/REFERENCE.md

 ### Endpoint Block

 `endpoint` blocks define the entry points of Couper.
 The required _label_ defines the path suffix for the incoming client request.
-The `path` attribute changes the path for the outgoing request (compare [path mapping example](README.md#routing-path-mapping)).
 Each `endpoint` block must produce an explicit or implicit client response.

 | Block name | Context                                                | Label                                                                  | Nested block(s)                                                                                                                                                      |